-All five of the following academic conditions must be met to retain admission to CCP for the respective fall quarter.
-If any conditions are not met, then the student will no longer be a participant in the Early Assurance Program and will be encouraged to apply to MWU CCP via the traditional application process (i.e. – take the PCAT exam and submit scores, complete a PharmCAS application, etc.).
+All five of the following academic conditions must be met to retain admission to CPDG for the respective summer quarter.
+If any conditions are not met, then the student will be encouraged to apply to MWU CPDG via the traditional application process (i.e. complete a full PharmCAS application, interview again, etc.).

 All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Early Assurance Program for Track 2 students.
-(All courses must be completed by end of summer just before transition into CCP.)
+(All courses must be completed by end of spring semester just before transition into CPDG.)
 Refer to the appropriate required coursework for a particular affiliated college or university.

 - Students cannot take summer classes at another college or university, even if that school is an Early Assurance Program (DAP or PPA) affiliate school.